Configure a semantic model in Power BI

 Open the 03-Starter-Sales Analysis.pbix file.

-Note: You can dismiss the sign-in by selecting Cancel.
+Note: You may see a sign-in dialog as the file loads.
+Select Cancel to dismiss the sign-in dialog.
 Close any other informational windows.
 Select Apply Later, if prompted to apply changes.

 Create model relationships